User-generated content: submitting material for publication

 Keep comments relevant to the article and replies relevant to the initiating post.
 We reserve the right to delete off-topic comments to keep threads on track.

-For example: in an article about the policy response to climate change, comments made about denial of climate change will be considered off topic.
+For example: in an article about the policy response to climate change, comments that deny the science of climate change will be considered off topic.

 Explain why you disagree or agree with something.
 Your reasoning is as important as your opinion.